Company coming? Here are some ways to entertain them for FREE during their visit:

 Garden of the Gods.
 A city park worthy of national recognition, its stunning red sandstone eruptions, spires and hogbacks make a scenic setting for a leisurely (or not) stroll.
 Check at the visitors’ center for advice on hikes, rock climbing, wildlife encounters and free programs.
 Don’t be surprised to encounter a group of Olympic cyclists out for a daily workout.

 U.S. Air Force Academy.
 This national landmark military institution is open to casual visitors.
 Drive through the grounds.
-Visit the architecturally remarkable interdenominational chapel (will be closed for renovation soon).
+Visit the architecturally remarkable interdenominational chapel, if it’s open .
 Stop at the museum and take a short nature hike.